History of Hoyt Sherman Place

-Hoyt Sherman Place stood empty after Hoyt's death until 1907 when members of The Des Moines Women's Club began using it as their clubhouse.
-The DMWC added a gallery to display their art collection and thus, Hoyt Sherman Place became the first public art museum in Des Moines.
+Hoyt Sherman Place stood empty after Hoyt's death until 1907 when members of Des Moines Women's Club (DMWC) began using it as their clubhouse.
+DMWC added a gallery to display their art collection and thus, Hoyt Sherman Place became the first public art museum in Des Moines.

-The Des Moines Women's Club, always active in the community, invited many guest speakers to Hoyt Sherman Place to entertain and to educate.
+Des Moines Women's Club, always active in the community, invited many guest speakers to Hoyt Sherman Place to entertain and to educate.
 Speakers included Amelia Earhart, Helen Keller, and Grant Wood.
-Eventually, they needed more room for their speakers and activities, and the 1,400-seat theater was completed in 1923.
+Eventually, they needed more room for their speakers and activities, and in 1923, the theater was completed to accommodate their membership.

-Hoyt Sherman Place is still home for The Des Moines Women's Club.
+Hoyt Sherman Place is still home for Des Moines Women's Club.
 They meet every Wednesday, October through May.
-For more information about the DMWC, visit their website.
+For more information, visit their website.